Snapshot of outcomes related to the HCPC’s education function for the 2019-20 academic year

 Whilst this is the case, it is worth noting the process itself once started appears to be effective in allowing for a range of outcomes to be reached.
-In this period we investigated three concerns fully, with 1 requiring no further action, and two being investigated further through a directed visit.
+In this period we investigated three concerns fully, all of which required no further action.
+A fourth concern is still being investigated.
 Our change in approach to seek to resolve quality assurance issues within the concerns process itself, rather than referring to another process continues to be effective.

 - Education data